Skip to main content

 Next Monday, the 30th , marks the 35th anniversary of my marriage to Kris.
 15 years ago on that date, our 20th anniversary, my father passed away.
 Early that morning while sleeping, I suddenly woke up from my sleep.
 I glanced over at the clock and realized it was still in the middle of the night so I went back to sleep.
 That morning I received the call from the family.
 Dad had passed away during the night and the time was within a couple of minutes of the time I had woken up and looked at the clock.
 Weird.
 Also weird, the month and day Kris and I first connected matched the month and day of my father's birthday.

 So, my Dad's been gone for 15 years now and I still miss him.
 He was in an advanced stage of Alzheimer's as well as Parkinson's.
-He'd been been that way for a year or so and was living in a care facility.
+He'd been that way for a year or so and was living in a care facility.
 I, of course, went back to New York for the funeral and services.
 I am the oldest of the three kids.
 I asked to give his eulogy at the church service for him.
 A copy of it follows:

 “No matter where you go, there you are” – This was one of my father’s little pet sayings when I was growing up.
 He had a number of these.
 This one seems simple and in some sense it seems to sound like it’s saying something pithy while just stating the obvious.